det-lab/data-fitting/docs/03_isolating_peaks.md

 The `find_peaks` module can take as optional parameters: `height`, `threshold`, `distance`, `prominence`, `width`, `wlen`, `rel_height`, and `plateu_size`.
 Locating the peaks will require careful manipulation of these values in order to exclude noise.
 For more complete descriptions of these parameters, [click here to go to the official documentation.](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html)

-Without assigning any of these parameters a value, `find_peaks` selects indices in the data that are preceeded by and followed by smaller values.
+Without assigning any of these parameters a value, `find_peaks` selects indices in the data that are preceded by and followed by smaller values.
 It returns them along with a dictionary which contains the values **it calculates** for the optional parameters (heights, thresholds, prominences, etc).
 To show what this looks like, let's plot our data underneath the found peaks without first changing any parameters:
 ```python
 x_values = Co_60.iloc[:,0]
 y_values = Co_60.iloc[:,1]